 - Worship – Many religions have places of worship that can provide a perfect haven for you.
 Chapels, sanctuaries, shrines, temples, etc., can all provide you with solitude and peace.
 Even if you can’t leave your home, you can carve out a space and time for quiet reflection and meditation.

-I’d love to hear about your havens!
-Share your favorite places or experiences in the comments below.
+I’d love to hear about your haven!
+Share your favorite places in the comments below.

 Okay, so this one wasn’t away from work, exactly.
 But it was still where I’d go to get away for a little alone time, so I’m counting it.